-1 Project Name Low-Mod Sidewalk Construction & Pedestrian Improvements Target Area Presidents-Princeton CDBG Target Area Goals Supported CD-1 Community Facilities and Infrastructure Needs Addressed Community Development Need Funding CDBG: \$277,339 Description Provide funds to construct ADA accessibility ramps, sidewalks, crosswalks and signal lamps in low to moderate income neighborhoods where none currently exist or are in disrepair, with first priority being to fund the installation of ADA ramps.
+1 Project Name Cos- Low-Mod Neighborhood ADA Ramps, Sidewalk Construction & Pedestrian Improvements Target Area Church Street-Doverdale CDBG Target Area Goals Supported CD-1 Community Facilities and Infrastructure Needs Addressed Community Development Need Funding CDBG: \$270,445.00 Description Construction of ADA accessibility ramps, sidewalks, crosswalks and signal lamps in low to moderate income neighborhoods where none currently exist or are in disrepair, with first priority being to fund the installation of ADA ramps.
 The service area for the project will be the Church Street/Doverdale CDBG target area.
-This area encompasses Census Tract 1, Block Groups 2,3, and 5.
-The area's low-mod percentage is 67.09%.
-Target Date 12/31/2026 Estimate the number and type of families that will benefit from the proposed activities Based on the LMISD calculations from HUD's web mapping application for Census Tract 1, Blocks groups 2, 3, and 5, an estimated 3,995 persons will benefit from this activity; 67.09% of which will be low-moderate income.
-Location Description Church Street/Doverdale CDBG target neighborhood Planned Activities Construct ADA accessibility ramps, sidewalks, crosswalks and signal lamps in low to moderate income neighborhoods where none currently exist or are in disrepair, with first priority being to fund the installation of ADA ramps.
-2 Project Name General Program Administration Target Area Citywide Low-Mod Goals Supported AM-1 Overall Coordination

-Needs Addressed Administration, Planning, and Management Need Funding CDBG: \$69,334 Description Overall administration of the CDBG Program; all aspects.
-Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities Location Description 125 N. Division Street, Salisbury, MD 21801 Planned Activities CDBG Program Administration
+Target Date 12/31/2026 Estimate the number and type of families that will benefit from the proposed activities Based on the LMISD calculations from HUD's web mapping application for Census Tract 1, Blocks groups 2, 3, and 5, an estimated 3,995 persons will benefit from this activity; 67.09% of which will be low- moderate income.
+Location Description Church Street/Doverdale Target Neighborhood Planned Activities Construct ADA accessibility ramps, sidewalks, crosswalks and signal lamps in low to moderate income neighborhoods where none currently exist or are in disrepair, with first priority being to fund the installation of ADA ramps.
+2 Project Name currently exist or are in disrepair, with first priority being to fund the 2 Project Name Target Area currently exist or are in disrepair, with first priority being to fund the installation of ADA ramps.
+2 - currently exist or are in disrepair, with first priority being to fund the installation of ADA ramps.
+CDBG Program Administration 2 Target Area currently exist or are in disrepair, with first priority being to fund the installation of ADA ramps.
+CDBG Program Administration Citywide Low-Mod 2 Target Area Goals Supported currently exist or are in disrepair, with first priority being to fund the installation of ADA ramps.
+CDBG Program Administration Citywide Low-Mod AM-1 Overall Coordination 2 Target Area Goals Supported Needs Addressed currently exist or are in disrepair, with first priority being to fund the installation of ADA ramps.
+CDBG Program Administration Citywide Low-Mod AM-1 Overall Coordination Administration, Planning, and Management Need 2 Target Area Goals Supported Needs Addressed Funding currently exist or are in disrepair, with first priority being to fund the installation of ADA ramps.
+CDBG Program Administration Citywide Low-Mod AM-1 Overall Coordination Administration, Planning, and Management Need CDBG: \$67,611.00 Provide program management and oversight of the City's CDBG 2 Target Area Goals Supported Needs Addressed Funding Description currently exist or are in disrepair, with first priority being to fund the installation of ADA ramps.
+CDBG Program Administration Citywide Low-Mod AM-1 Overall Coordination Administration, Planning, and Management Need CDBG: \$67,611.00 Provide program management and oversight of the City's CDBG program.